-Bette Davis may be Joan Crawford’s most notorious rival, but personally, I don’t think Bette posed half the threat to Joan that Norma Shearer did.
+Bette Davis may be Joan Crawford’s most notorious rival, but personally, I don’t think Joan had nearly as much to fear from Bette as she did from Norma Shearer.
 One thing you have to remember is that Bette and Joan only spent six years working together at the same studio, so for most of their careers, they at least weren’t directly competing for roles.
+They may not have liked each other very much, but at least they were out of each other’s hair for the most part.
 On the other hand, Norma and Joan spent seventeen years together at MGM, so on many occasions, they were vying for the same material.
 Plus, Norma had the advantage of being married to Irving Thalberg, MGM’s head of production.

-Joan always felt that since Norma was married to the boss, she always got first dibs on all the best roles and Joan really resented Norma for that.
-Joan made absolutely no secret of her feelings regarding that and wasn’t above walking into Thalberg’s office and asking why Norma was getting all the good parts.
-There were several incidences of Norma being given a part that was either originally intended for Joan or was one that Joan really wanted.
+Joan always felt that because Norma was married to the boss, she got first dibs on all the best movies and Joan really resented Norma for it.
+Joan made absolutely no secret of her feelings regarding it and wasn’t above walking into Thalberg’s office herself and asking why Norma was getting all the good parts.
+There were several incidences of Norma being given a part that was either originally intended for Joan or was one Joan really wanted.

 “I found myself sitting in a car and in the other corner was a girl with the most beautiful eyes.
 They were the biggest eyes I had ever seen.
 But they didn’t trust me.
 I could see that.
 They never have.”